baentsch/oqs-software/haproxy/README.md

 Most likely you have not configured the correct (QSC-)root CA to validate the (QSC-protected) authenticity (signature) of the HAproxy you want to connect to.

 Solution: Either follow the steps [above to establish a real mini CA and certificates](#more-realistic-setup-separating-ca-and-haproxy) or disable checking the server certificate by the haproxy config option `verify none`, exposed to the docker image by the environment variable `DISABLE_CERT_CHECK`.
+For further possible errors read below.

 ### I'm annoyed by the constant 'non-productiveness' warnings.
 Can they be switched off?

 Yes, set the environment variable `OQSWARNINGDISABLE` to a non-empty value.
+This can be facilitated in the docker invocations by passing `-e OQSWARNINGDISABLE=1` as an additional parameter.

+### Can I see which QSC cryptography is actually being used (and when)?

+Yes, set the environment variable `OQSINTERNALS` to a non-empty value.
+This can be facilitated in the docker invocations by passing `-e OQSINTERNALS=1` as an additional parameter.

 ### Which ports do the appliances run at and expose?